glbala87/ELLA_tool/docs/technical/production.md

 ## Background

-### Using `ella-cli`

-Some of the following steps require or are made simpler by using `ella-cli`.
-To function properly it requires the same environment as the ELLA application.
-It is recommended to use the

 ### Mount points

 There are several directories you will want to mount from the host OS into the container.